nikitavoloboev/data/productivity/flow/Rules.md

 ## SnippetsLab
 - Upload all non sensitive snippets as Gists.
-- Include all useful snippets in this wiki and add `wiki` tag.
-	- If I delete a snippet with `wiki` tag, delete it from wiki too.
-	- Useful = something substantial that can't easily be Googled.
-- Create smart group for each new prefix I add
+- Create smart group for each new prefix I add.
-- Add correct language syntax to every snippet
+- Add correct language syntax to every snippet.
-- Don't strip prefixes in snippets when sharing Gists
-- Prefer to use comments in the code itself rather than notes (easier to follow)
+- Prefer to use comments in the code itself rather than notes (easier to follow).

 ## Planning
 - Plan the next day fully in advance in the calendar